Ernyoke/certified-aws-solutions-architect-professional/03-networking/route53.md

 - Any records which fails the health checks won't be returned when queried
 - Multi value routing is not a substitute for an actual load balancer

-## Route53 Weighted Routing
+## Weighted Routing

 - Weighted Routing can be used when looking for a simple form of load balancing or when we want to test new versions of an API
 - With weighted routing we can specify a weight for each record
 - For a given name the total of weight is calculated.
 Each record is returned depending on the percentage of the record compared to the total weight
-- Setting a weight to 0, the record will not be returned
+- Setting a weight to 0, the record will not be returned.
+If every record is set to 0, all of them will be returned
 - Weighted routing can be combined with health checks.
 Health checks don't remove records from the calculation of the total weight.
 If a record is selected, but it is unhealthy, another selection will be made until a healthy record is selected

-## Route53 Latency-Based Routing
+## Latency-Based Routing

 - Should be used when we trying to optimize for performance and better user experience
 - For each record we can specify an region
 - AWS maintains a list of latencies for each region from the world (source - destination latency)
 - When a request comes in, it will be directed to the lowest latency destination based on the location from where the request is coming from
 - Latency-based routing can be combined with health checks.
 If the lowest latency record fails, the second lowest latency record will be returned to the client
-- The database maintained by AWS is not updated in real time
+- The latency database maintained by AWS is not updated in real time

-## Route53 Geolocation Routing
+## Geolocation Routing

 - Geolocation routing is similar to latency-based routing, only instead of latency the location of customer and resources is used to determine the resolution decisions
 - When we create records, we tag the records with a location